By Molly Patrick

 I’m not saying that olive oil and coconut oil are evil and will induce a heart attack upon entry of the pie hole.
 In fact, some studies show that olive oil has health benefits, however, this is only when compared with butter.

 You can think about it like this.

-Sex analogies aside, on top of not being super healthy or slimming, oil isn’t at all necessary to cook with.
+Sex analogies aside, on top of not being super healthy or slimming, oil isn’t necessary to cook delicious food.
 Most people do it because they always have and it’s just what they do.
 I used to cook with olive oil like mad because I assumed using it was necessary to make yummy food.